ssghait007/blog/content/blog/notion-as-cms-demo.md

 ## Create a simple website that loads data from a json file

 To showcase a simple use case, I have shown a list of team members of a company.

 Suppose this website shows list of people in a start-up.

-And hiring manager maintains this list n notion.
+And hiring manager maintains this list in notion.

 So whenever a new person joins hiring manager makes changes to this list.